tarantool/doc/doc/how-to/sql/sql_tutorial.rst

 .. code-block:: sql

-    SELECT column1, column2, column1 * column4 FROM table2 WHERE column2
+    SELECT column1, column2, column1 * column4 FROM SEQSCAN table2 WHERE column2
     LIKE 'A%';
     SELECT column1, column2, column3, column4 FROM table2
         WHERE (column1 < 2 AND column4 < 10)